Zerg00s/powershell-forms/README.md

 Collect user inputs using modal pop-up forms.
 The forms are generated dynamically using a single line of code.
 Excellent option if you want to make your PowerShell script more user-friendly.

-Use can use powershell-forms with any sorts of arrays or objects.
+You can use powershell-forms with any sorts of arrays or objects.
 You can ask a user to select a file from an array of files or maybe a SharePoint List item from an array of items.

 ## Getting started